-From 30 September 2021, the Company adopted the fourth edition of the ASX Recommendations.
+Riedel reviews all of its corporate governance practices and policies on an annual basis to ensure they are appropriate for the Company's current stage of development.
+From 30 September 2020, the Company adopted the fourth edition of the ASX Recommendations, which was released on 30 June 2020.
 To this end, the Riedel Resources corporate governance practices and policies was made with consideration to the ASX Corporate Governance Council's Principles and Recommendations (fourth edition) ('CGRs').
-Prior to this date, the Company adopted the ASX Corporate Governance Council's Principles and Recommendations (third edition).
-Though the majority of the Corporate Governance CGR's are similar, they were not in place for the full year ended 30 June 2021, therefore the Company has disclosed these as non-compliant.

 The following table outlines which of the ASX recommendations the Company has not complied with.
-Reasons for non-compliance are explained in this report.
+Reasons for noncompliance are explained in this report.

 ASX Recommendation Description 1.5 A listed entity should: have a diversity policy which includes requirements for the board or a relevant committee of the board to set measurable objectives for achieving gender diversity and to assess annually both the objectives and the entity's progress in achieving them; b) disclose the policy or a summary of it; and c) disclose as at the end of each reporting period the measurable objectives for achieving gender diversity set by the board or a relevant committee of the board in accordance with the entity's diversity policy and its progress towards achieving them, and either: the respective proportions of men and women on the board, in senior executive positions and across the whole organisation (including how the entity has defined "senior executive" for these purposes); or if the entity is a "relevant employer" under the Workplace Gender Equality Act, the entity's most recent "Gender Equality Indicators", as defined in and published under that Act.
-1.6 A listed entity should: have and disclose a process for periodically evaluating the performance of the board, its committees and individual directors; and disclose, in relation to each reporting period, whether a performance evaluation was undertaken in the reporting period in accordance with that process.
+1.6 A listed entity should: have and disclose a process for periodically evaluating the performance of the board, its committees and individual directors; and b) disclose, in relation to each reporting period, whether a performance evaluation was undertaken in the reporting period in accordance with that process.

-1.7 A listed entity should: a) have and disclose a process for evaluating the performance of its senior executives at least once every reporting period; andb) disclose for each reporting period whether a performance evaluation has been undertaken in accordance with that process during or in respect of that period.
+1.7 A listed entity should: a) have and disclose a process for evaluating the performance of its senior executives at least once every reporting period; and b) disclose for each reporting period whether a performance evaluation has been undertaken in accordance with that process during or in respect of that period.
 2.4 A majority of the board of a listed entity should be independent directors.
 2.5 The chair of the board of a listed entity should be an independent director and, in particular, should not be the same person as the CEO of the entity.
-3.1 A listed entity should articulate and disclose its values.
-3.4 A listed entity should: a) have and disclose an anti-bribery and corruption policy; andb) ensure that the board or committee of the board is informed of any material breaches of that policy.